Data Protection Notice

 III.
 Masonic charities

-Masonic charities need to keep their donor databases accurate and up to date for the purpose of claiming gift aid on donations.
-Masonic entities may permit those charities to verify their donor databases against your name and address data that Masonic entities hold.
+Masonic charities need to keep their donor databases accurate and up to date.
+If you choose to provide your name and residential address to a Masonic charity, then Masonic entities may permit those Masonic charities to verify their donor databases against your name and address data that Masonic entities hold.
 The legal basis for this processing is the legitimate interests of that charity.

 Masonic charities provide, among other work, support to Masons, former Masons and their relatives.
 Masonic entities would like to be able to share your personal data with recognised Masonic charities so that the charities can process it: